-- dust pan
+- pendants and rings

 - tool box

 - brass key ring

 - candle holder

 Projects should promote the sequential development of skills and reflect an increasing degree of student autonomy as they progress through the course.

 This course will lead to Industrial Technology and Design & Technology in Stage 6.